Monte Paschi probe enters crucial week as Italy elections near

 “The bank is controlled by the foundation, which is controlled by the PD.
 It would be in the PD’s interest to clarify everything,” Maroni said.

-According to one poll on Friday, the center-right is now only five points behind the center-left.
+According to one poll on Friday, the centre-right is now only five points behind the centre-left.

 Another key part of the Monte Paschi puzzle will play out on Wednesday, when a review of three loss-making derivatives trades will be submitted to the bank’s board.